-- “Intergenerational Tensions: Of Sex and the Hardware Cycle” in Wysocki and Lauteria (eds.)
-Rated M for Mature: Sex and Sexuality in Video Games (Bloomsbury, forthcoming 2015)
+- “Intergenerational Tensions: Of Sex and The Hardware Cycle” in Matthew Wysocki and Evan Lauteria (eds.), M for Mature: Sex and Sexuality in Video Games, Bloomsbury, 2015.

 Rob has previously taught on English literature and literary theory programmes and leads courses on videogame theory and criticism.